 Influencers have spent months or years learning what drives positive reactions, engagement, and action from their fans.
 With the exception of inappropriate or off-brand commentary, do your best to help them achieve sincere audience connection on behalf of your brand.

 Be sure the influencer is clear on how to disclose sponsorship, and that they have been transparent about their sponsorships in the past.
-For a full list of FTC endorsement guidelines by channel, check out the infographic below:
+For a full list of FTC endorsement guidelines by channel, check out the influencer marketing checklist for FTC rules below: